alan-turing-institute/open-research-community-management/project-management/team-meetings.md

 *
 *

 ### What would you like team members' opinion(s) on?
-This can be related to your project, or something in general where you hope others can help/support/collaborate.

-> *Please share questions, problems or challenge where you would like opinions, succestions, recommendations and feedback from team members*.
+> *Please share questions, problems or challenge where you would like opinions, succestions, recommendations and feedback from team members.
+This can be related to your project, or something in general where you hope others can help/support/collaborate.*
 *
 *
 *